Sustainable lifestyle and health from a public health perspective

 The overall aim is to increase knowledge and awareness of the global sustainability goals focusing on the potential of online education and how it can be used to increase digital health literacy and promote good health in general and child nutrition in particular.

-The online training program targets government officials and NGO in Rwanda and Ethiopia working with education, agriculture, health and social welfare and will build institutional capacity.
+The online training program targets government officials and NGO in Kenya, Rwanda and Ethiopia working with education, agriculture, health and social welfare and will build institutional capacity.
 The program includes three modules linked to the global sustainability goals in Agenda 2030:

 - Module 1: Demonstrate the pros and cons of online learning in general and QBL methodology in particular.
 KTH is responsible for this module and it will be developed in cooperation with Carnegie Mellon University.